How does a C program use the memory?

-Usually, we never care how a program is executed on a computer, but in many program languages, we always are noticed that you need carefully allocate and release the memory, if you don’t you may get a memory leak, which may cause the computer system kill your progress.
+Usually, we never care how a computer executes a program, but in many program languages, we always are noticed that you need carefully allocate and release the memory.
+If you don’t, you may get a memory leak, which may cause the computer system to kill your progress.

 But in some high-performance scenarios(game, basic frameworks) or memory limited, we need to control the memory usage manually and do our best to optimize the usage rate.
 This time understanding the basis of computer memory management is the basis to write fine code.